Last Updated on

 - Enjoy unique storytelling and an outdoor BBQ buffet at Wolverton BBQ.

-Stay here: Wuksachi Lodge, the park’s signature hotel, is centrally located just a short drive from several of the park’s giant Sequoia groves, including the General Sherman Tree.
+Wuksachi Lodge, the park’s signature hotel, is centrally located.
+It is just a short drive from several of the park’s giant Sequoia groves, including the General Sherman Tree.
 Rooms are comfortable and contemporary, and suites are available, making it an ideal fit for families.
 Peaks Restaurant, which is located on site, serves up three meals a day, including a breakfast buffet.

-Camp here: Lodgepole Campground is located conveniently located near the visitor center, camp store, ice cream shop, laundromat, showers, and at the base of the hike to lovely Tokopah Falls.
+Camp here: Lodgepole Campground is located conveniently located near the visitor center, camp store, ice cream shop, laundromat, and showers.
+It also sits at the base of the hike to lovely Tokopah Falls.

 - Explore Grant Grove which is home to the enormous General Grant Tree and as well as some hollowed-out fallen trees which are great fun to walk and scramble through.

-- Head to nearby Redwood Canyon (on National Forest land) and visit the world’s largest Sequoia Grove.
+- Head to Redwood Canyon and visit the world’s largest Sequoia Grove.
 This is an excellent place for your family’s first backpacking trip.

 - Make the drive down into Kings Canyon, stopping at Kings Canyons Overlook and Boyden Caverns along the way.